 Wash Toys in the Bath

-I love this activity because it’s fun for the kids and convent for me!
-I take toys and dump them in the bathtub with the kids in bathing suits and hand them sponges with soap.
+I love this activity because it’s fun for the kids and convenient for me!
+I take toys, dump them in the bathtub with the kids in bathing suits, and hand them sponges with soap.
 The next thing I know, I have happy kids and clean toys!
 You can use your small plastic toys or even big riding toys or large plastic toys like a toy kitchen.

 Grow seeds in your house!
 You can find out how to grow each seed here, and then once they are growing, you can replant them in the dirt on your windowsill.
 You don’t need a garden to have fresh foliage in your home!